-In the past two weeks, the two corporate-owned parties never stopped their political games with regards to the current nominee for the vacant seat in the Supreme Court.
+In the past two weeks, corrupt politicians from both parties could not their political games with regards to the current nominee for the vacant seat in the Supreme Court.

 The Supreme Court, unfortunately, is just another extension of the bipartisan politics that dominated our country for more than half a century.